EthosWallet/ethos-docs/src/pages/util.md

 # `dripSui`

-The `ethos.dripSui(address)` call takes a valid wallet address and will attempt to drip Sui into the wallet.
+The `ethos.dripSui({ address, network, faucet })` call takes a valid wallet address and will attempt to drip Sui into the wallet.
 This can be helpful to enusre users can use your dApp if they do not yet have Sui.
 This feature is only available on devnet.